 |Open Submissions||Indexed||Peer Reviewed|

-The editors invite submission of article-length manuscripts of no more than 25 pages or 7000 words, with some leeway for lengthy footnotes, endnotes, or Works Cited.
+The editors invite submission of article-length manuscripts of approximately 25 pages or 7000 words, with some leeway for lengthy footnotes, endnotes, or Works Cited.

 If you are submitting images with your article, please ensure they are 300dpi TIFF files.
 Please note that authors need to obtain permissions for all copyrighted images before they can be published as part of their articles.
 If you are unsure as to how to go about obtaining permissions, please let us know and we can advise you.